Sign up to Wool.com and create your own personal wool hub.

 ClassiFly™ workshops will be available in 2023.

 Moving to a non-mulesed enterprise is not a decision that should be taken lightly by woolgrowers, in some situations it can involve significant changes to current practices.
-StrateFly™ is a one-day workshop focused on building awareness of what is required in a whole-of-farm plan if moving to a non-mulesed enterprise and considering the implications of rebalancing the other tools in the flystrike management toolbox.
+StrateFly™ is a one-day workshop focused on building awareness of what is required if moving to a non-mulesed enterprise, including consideration of the implications of rebalancing the other tools in the flystrike management toolbox.
 Participants will leave the day with a whole-of-farm plan specific to their enterprise, that includes sheep selection, classing and joining strategies and chemical and physical flystrike risk management options as well as the human resource considerations.

 StrateFly™ workshops will be available in 2023.

 Through AmpliFly™, woolgrowers can engage AWI-trained and -accredited advisors under a fee-for-service consultancy arrangement to assist them to implement, monitor and improve their whole-of-farm plan for preventing and controlling flystrike.
 The AWI accreditation of advisors ensures woolgrowers will receive expert, nationally consistent, hands-on coaching and support that is tailored to their specific enterprise by their trusted advisor.

 AmpliFly™ builds on woolgrower learnings from SimpliFly™, ClassiFly™ and StrateFly™ although these are not prerequisites to participation.
 The advisor support package is designed to be easily embedded into the suite of services that advisors offer to their clients, enhancing advisor capacity and broadening the reach of woolgrower funded research and development into reducing the impact of flystrike on Australia’s sheep flock.

 INFORMATION FOR ADVISORS

 AWI has openings for industry advisors to become involved in the AWI Flystrike Extension Program.
 For more information contact: